Pronunciation is one of the hardest things to learn. In this article, we will explain to you how to speak with a proper British accent!

 Some words are pronounced in very different ways in the UK to the US.
 Therefore, your first step towards getting a “British” accent is to memorise these words to avoid mixing up their pronunciation.

-To get you started, here are 10 words you can practice aloud.
+To get you started, here are 10 words you can practise aloud.
 Which pronunciation do you prefer?

 |Word||UK pronunciation||US pronunciation|